-In the program function, the program directly screen and program screen are displayed alternately regardless of the mode, each time the the edit mode, program I/O verification, and deletion can be made on the program directly screen.
+In the program function, the program directly screen and program screen are displayed alternately regardless of the mode, each time the w screen is depressed.
+When it is under the edit mode, program I/O verification, and deletion can be made on the program directly screen.